 Each city profile likewise includes the date of passage and a link for you to learn more about the local ordinances that affect you.

-We’ve also authored a 2017 Short-Term Rental Income Report, with data on the 125 best places to buy a vacation home or Airbnb in the United States.
-So be sure to check out this report for more information to help you choose the right location for your next vacation home acquisition.
+We’ve also authored Short-Term Rental Income Reports for 2017, 2018, and 2019 with data on the 125 best places to buy a vacation home or Airbnb in the United States.
+So be sure to check out these reports for more information to help you choose the right location for your next vacation home acquisition.

 NoiseAware provides a noise monitoring service for short-term rentals that prevents noise issues.
 When NoiseAware detects a noise problem, their smart sensors send an alert to you or your property manager before your neighbors even call.
 Its privacy safe (no content is recorded) and helps you be more aware of what’s happening in your rental between check-in and check-out.
 Get started with NoiseAware to kick off renting responsibly in your city.

 If you’re ready to acquire a vacation home or are considering a change in the way you manage yours, you’ll need to consider a wide variety of different points—including the applicable rules and regulations.
 While our business at Rented.com connects homeowners with local, professional property managers for free, we also aim to be the ultimate resource for vacation homeowners and help you with everything from deciding where to buy your rental property to navigating regulations.
 To view our available homeowner and property manager resources, visit our blog.
 To see what your local property managers can offer you, get an estimate for your property today.